MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

 - `hpda/`: Python source files for the four workflow stages and the associated helper functions.
 - `submission/`: example SLURM submission scripts and a driver that submits the four stages in sequence.
-- `FLOW/`: input-data directory for the workflow.
-It contains the sequence file used by the reduced public test case.
-The full set of raw flow snapshots and the grid are not stored directly in this GitHub repository because of their size, and can be retrieved from Zenodo (see `FLOW/README.md`).
+- `FLOW/`: pointer to the public input dataset (raw flow snapshots, grid and sequence file).
+Because of its size the dataset is not stored in this GitHub repository but archived on Zenodo at [10.5281/zenodo.19481070](https://doi.org/10.5281/zenodo.19481070) (see `FLOW/README.md`).

 ## Workflow overview